-V. TEST SYSTEM IMPLEMENTATION
+V. PROTOTYPE SYSTEM IMPLEMENTATION

-To confirm the usefulness of the approach described to the optical link testing and parameter tuning and to create a base set of tools to be used in future projects, e.g., in an FPGA-based HPC system exploiting high speed optical interconnects, the authors implemented a prototype system.
+To confirm the usefulness of the approach described to the optical link testing and parameter tuning and to create a base set of tools and building blocks to be used in future projects the authors implemented a prototype system.
 The system consists of hardware, a set of IP blocks, embedded software and development tools and facilitates debugging, testing and evaluation of the components.
 A photo of the assembled system hardware is shown in Figure 3 and components of the system are described in the following sections.